National Weather Service: Climate Prediction Center

 The Climate Prediction Center (CPC) in College Park, Maryland is responsible for all of the NWS's climate-related forecasts.
 Their mission is to "serve the public by assessing and forecasting the impacts of short-term climate variability, emphasizing enhanced risks of weather-related extreme events, for use in mitigating losses and maximizing economic gains."
 Their products cover time scales from a week to seasons, extending into the future as far as technically feasible, and cover the land, the ocean and the atmosphere, extending into the stratosphere.
 Most of the products issued by the center cover the Contiguous U.S. and Alaska.

 Additionally, Weather Forecast Offices issue daily and monthly climate reports for official climate stations within their area of responsibility.
 These generally include recorded highs, lows and other information (including historical temperature extremes, fifty-year temperature and precipitation averages, and degree days).
 This information is considered preliminary until certified by the National Climatic Data Center.

+Space Weather Prediction Center

+The Space Weather Prediction Center (SWPC), located in Boulder, Colorado, is responsible for monitoring and issuing forecasts, alerts, and warnings related to solar activity that may affect terrestrial activities.
+In particular, SWPC is concerned with how events such as coronal mass ejections (CMEs), geomagnetic storms, solar flares, and other phenomena can impact electric power transmission, GPS systems, HF radio and satellite communications, as well as other potential impacts.

+SWPC also issues aurora forecasts for both the Northern Hemisphere and Southern Hemisphere.